toasty-boop/gd_tunnel/UpdateLog.md

-# Big update; 1.3.5!
+# A small update; 1.3.51!

-### Changed the physics to resemble the real GD ones!
-(USED IN-GAME VALUES)!!!

-- This bugfix will make most online levels possible.

-- Please note that this feature might make old editor levels impossible.
-Please update them!

-- This bugfix is slightly buggy, and *will* be slightly modified in the future.

-- If you experience any bugs, let me know.

-### Added New Best effect!

-### Started working on the icon selection!
+- Fixed the ufo bouncing really high up when using pads

+- Made the ship feel more better in physics terms

+- Made the new best image slightly smaller

+- Made the percentage ALWAYS have exactly two decimal points.
+(Same as platformer time)

-### Fixed a bug where the "Shiny!"
-Achievement would be given to the player after accepting TOS!
+- Fixed a bug where the percentage's text size would flicker.

-### Added noclip detection!

-- I'm thinking of adding noclip to the game, so i've added this detection (in this update) to serve as a base, and to also shoo away hackers.

-### Demolished some bugs!! >:]

-~

 And..
 That's all for this update!
-I know it might be buggy at release, but *please* be patient as I try to fix the bugs.
+I know it might be buggy, but please report any of the bugs to me.
+Thanks!

-byee!!!